rust-lang/rfcs/text/0000-error-display.md

  * What about localisation and message translation?
    Are future efforts in that area going to render this all moot?

+ * Should there be a way for someone who has an `Error` to tell if `error_fmt` was defaulted to "use `Display`" ?
+   Without this, we might never be able to get rid of the extra string formatting and allocations.

 # Future possibilities
 [future-possibilities]: #future-possibilities